Stories to Tell

-Stories To Tell is an acoustic album released by Richard Marx featuring several songs from his previous albums in newly recorded acoustic versions.
+Stories To Tell is an acoustic album by singer-songwriter and producer Richard Marx, released by Zanzibar Records on November 9, 2010.
+The album features acoustic renditions of Marx's hit singles.
 It is his second album of acoustic reworkings of his previous hits, with the Richard Marx/Matt Scannell album Duo being the first.
 The 11 track collection was first released in March 2010 and available for purchase exclusively at his solo acoustic concerts.
 The album was later repackaged and released November 11, 2010 in Europe with an additional 7 bonus tracks featuring songs Marx had written or co-written for other artists such as Keith Urban, NSYNC, and Daughtry, all performed here by Marx.
 May 3, 2011, the album was again repackaged into a three disc set for an exclusive Wal-Mart stores release.
 The first disc featured the original 11 songs from the first release of Stories To Tell – along with an acoustic version of Marx's new song "When You Loved Me".
 The second disc features re-imagined recordings of 11 of Marx's hits plus the studio version of "When You Loved Me."
 The third disc is a DVD of Marx's concert at Shepherd's Bush in London, England.